-By April 1st, one joint report of the three training courses is handed in.
+By November 15th, one joint report of the three training courses is handed in.
 The report contains descriptions of all three training courses and must contain descriptions of the concrete technical and methodical guidance used for the commencement of the musical process, and of how the pedagogical course of development is to continue adapted to the qualifications of the individual pupil.
 The description may be based on entries in a pedagogical journal.
 Also a progressively sorted index of teaching materials (schools, other collections, individual compositions, rehearsal materials, and ensemble playing assignments) that the student is confident with and aims to use during tuition.
-The description of beginning level training must also include the following: A characterisation of the training pupil including information on tuition so far and imminent tuition.
+Also, the description of beginning/intermediate level training must include a description of the training pupil including information on tuition so far and imminent tuition.